3rd Eye Vision

-3rd Eye Vision is the first studio album by American hip hop collective Hieroglyphics.
+3rd Eye Vision is the debut studio album by American hip hop collective Hieroglyphics.
 It was released by Hieroglyphics Imperium Recordings on March 24, 1998.
 It peaked at number 26 on the Billboard Heatseekers Albums chart, as well as number 88 on the Top R&B/Hip-Hop Albums chart.
 It has sold more than 100,000 copies.

 Critical reception

 In 2015, Fact placed the album at number 34 on the "100 Best Indie Hip-Hop Records of All Time" list.